software-tools-books/js4ds/_en/database.md

   workshopDuration: 150 }
 ```

+After a bit of experimentation,
-- Take this even further to make testing easier
+we decide to take this even further to make testing easier.
-- Allow driver to read SQL script and pass that in
+We will allow the driver to read the SQL script itself and pass that into `Database`
-  - So that we can do the file I/O once and then repeatedly build a database in memory and run tests on it
+so that we can do the file I/O once and then repeatedly build a database in memory for testing.
-  - A test fixture
+That way,
+each of our tests will start with the database in a known, predictable state,
+regardless of what other tests may have run before
+and what changes they might have made to the database.
+Here are the changes to the constructor:

 ```js
   constructor (mode, arg) {